1) I am interested in volunteering abroad. Where can I get more information?

 5) What are the costs associated with volunteering abroad?

 The volunteer is responsible for all costs associated with their trip.
-Please refer to the Program Requirements information tab on our website for individual prices.
+Please refer to the program donation information tab on our website for individual prices.

 6) What assistance is available in covering costs?